pateskinasy/pateskinasy.github.io/_pages/legal.md

 ### ATTRIBUTION

-A link back to the 'source article' with the original content, attributed to either [pateskinasy.com](https://www.pateskinasy.com) or [Pat Eskinasy](https://www.pateskinasy.com) is good enough for me.
+A link back to the 'source article' with the original content, attributed to [Eskinasy Notes by Pat Eskinasy](https://www.eskinasy.com) or [Pat Eskinasy](https://www.eskinasy.com) is good enough for me.

 That’s all for now!

-_Updated May 30, 2018_
+_Updated June 21, 2018_